copernicus-mogley/zkav.club/README.md

 ### Live event production and promotion

-Empower and amplify the voices of your communities with *real* engagement!
+Empower and amplify the voices of our communities:

 - Audio and video recording/livestreaming for staged presentations or panels
 - Community-powered content creation studio for interviews, podcasts, stories, etc